It’s not often I read anime blogs, articles and especially news from other sites.

 This myth people spread about fiction causing violence, hatred, or anything in between has been proven over and over again.

 None of these mediums are considered bad for you either.
-Except anime and video games (so they say).
+Except anime and video

 In this case though – anime is the target, and the point being made is mute and holds no weight in the real world.